 This alternative to war games uses Fuller's Dymaxion map and requires a group of players to cooperatively solve a set of metaphorical scenarios, thus challenging the dominant nation-state perspective with a more wholistic "total world" view.
 The idea was to "make the world work for 100% of humanity in the shortest possible time through spontaneous cooperation without ecological damage or disadvantage to anyone", thus increasing the quality of life for all people.
-He first publicly proposed the concept as the core curriculum at the (then new) Southern Illinois University Edwardsville.
+History and use Fuller first publicly proposed the concept as the core curriculum at the (then new) Southern Illinois University Edwardsville.